Vlastrix/keytastic_backend/docs/flow_of_keytastic/userFlow.md

 ```

 ## User Flow documentation
-A user can view and read.
-The user dosen't modify the content of the app, he can only interact with it.
+Everytime a new account is created it starts with the role of "user".
+A user can view the available keyboards in the app and add a new keyboard for validation by the administrators.

 ### What a user can do?
 * Post comments on a keyboard.